greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gplogfilter.html.md

 **Input Options**

 input\_file
 :   The name of the input log file\(s\) to search through.
-If an input file is not supplied, `gplogfilter` will use the `$COORDINATOR_DATA_DIRECTORY` environment variable to locate the Greenplum Database coordinator log file.
+If an input file is not supplied, `gplogfilter` will use the `$MASTER_DATA_DIRECTORY` environment variable to locate the Greenplum Database master log file.
 To read from standard input, use a dash \(`-`\) as the input file name.

 -u \| --unzip
 :   Uncompress the input file using `gunzip`.
 If the input file name ends in `.gz`, it will be uncompressed by default.